MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 #### Relational databases (DB2, Oracle, or MySQL)
 Each component needs a set of tables.
 The tables can be created manually by running the SQL scripts specific to each component (see [Create the database tables manually](#create-the-database-tables-manually)), by using Ant Tasks, or the Server Configuration Tool.
 The table names of each component do not overlap.
 Thus, it is possible to put all the tables of these components under a single schema.

-However, if you decide to install multiple instances of MobileFirst runtime, each with its own context root in the application server, every instance needs its own set of tables.
+However, if you decide to install multiple instances of {{ site.data.keys.product }} runtime, each with its own context root in the application server, every instance needs its own set of tables.
 In this case, they need to be in different schemas.

-> **Note about DB2:** MobileFirst Foundation licensees are entitled to use DB2 as a supporting system for Foundation.
+> **Note about DB2:** {{ site.data.keys.product_adj }} licensees are entitled to use DB2 as a supporting system for Foundation.
 To benefit from this you must, after installing the DB2 software:
 >
 > * Download the restricted use activation image directly from the [IBM Passport Advantage (PPA) website](https://www-01.ibm.com/software/passportadvantage/pao_customer.html)
 > * Apply the restricted use activation license file **db2xxxx.lic** using the **db2licm** command